Surgery on discrete groups: Collars

-In the metric case, the collars in $X$ are naturally endowed with the induced metric, and we further assume in the previous definition that the simplicial isomorphism is a simplicial isometry.
+In the metric case, the collars in $X$ are naturally endowed with the induced metric (for which the map $C$ is an isometry), and we further assume in the previous definition that the simplicial isomorphism is a simplicial isometry.